mfem/web/src/tools.md

 By default all available fields are evaluated.
 The list of fields can be reduced by specifying the desired field names with `-fn`.
-The `-fn` option takes a space separated list of field names surrounded by qoutes.
+The `-fn` option takes a space separated list of field names surrounded by quotes.
 Field names containing spaces, such as "Field 1" and "Field 2", can be entered as:

 ```get-values -fn "Field\ 1 Field\ 2"```